 The ITN Layer is a dataset of Great Britain's road network from motorways to urban paths.
 It includes traffic restrictions such as one-way systems and low bridges.

 Schema 9 and OS data fulfilment

-The Schema 9 upgrade to OS MasterMap Topography Layer and OS MasterMap Integrated Transport Network Layer is being released in early 2017.
-We're also going live with an upgraded data fulfilment system.
+The Schema 9 upgrade to OS MasterMap Topography Layer and OS MasterMap Integrated Transport Network Layer was released in March 2017.
+We also went live with an upgraded data fulfilment system.
 Learn more